theobiolab/FPT_paper/README.md

 A C++ package with Python binding (Pybind11) for First Passage Time calculations on gene regulatory networks using the Linear Framework, partially based on [kmnam/markov-digraphs](https://github.com/kmnam/markov-digraphs.git) from Kee-Myoung Nam.
 The code has been tested on macOS Sonoma version 14.0, Ubuntu 20.4 and Centos7

-> :warning: **Compiler version:** to compile the code you need gcc/9.2.0 on your path!!!!
+> :warning: **Compiler version:** to compile the code you need gcc/9.2.0 or higher on your path!!!!

 # Compile the models